08 Jul US Economic Forecast – 2019 2020 Predictions

 The defense of globalization rests on viewing Americans primarily as consumers, not workers, based on the assumption that we care more about low prices than about low wages — NY Times article

 Free Trade wreaked havoc on American lifestyle, wealth, politics, and optimism.
 It was a concept for the 80’s, but it’s not the 80’s anymore.
 It has ruined people’s lives.
+The stock markets continue their happy upward direction.

 A US housing crash is unlikely and the stock market looks pretty healthy.
 However, a global recession would affect the US as would a China collapse.
 President Trump knows it, which is why he keeps pulling back on 100% commitment to many of the policies he sets forth.